yzhao062/pyod/README.md

     ````
 ---

-### How to Contribute & Collaborate
+### How to Contribute and Collaborate

 You are welcome to contribute to this exciting project, and we are pursuing
-the toolkit in prestigious academic venues, e.g.,
+to publish the toolkit in prestigious academic venues, e.g.,
 [JMLR](http://www.jmlr.org/mloss/) (Track for open-source software).

 If you are interested in contributing: